RyanCheungJF/synch/docs/DeveloperGuide.md

 While the list may seem comprehensive, there will definitely be certain ads that will escape our list especially given the lowered settings in order to not block out entire sites.

 As such, users can right click an ad if they see one, and are available to report it.
-TBC...
+To be done by Milestone 3.

 ### 7. Testing